dai-shi/excalidraw-gallery/README.md

 If the spreadsheet is publically readable, it will show the table with previews (which are animatable!).
-If the spreadsheet is private, you would see a Google Sign-in popup to login.
-(Notice, this app is not verified by Google.)
+If the spreadsheet is protected, you will see a Google Sign-in popup to login.
+(Notice this app is not verified by Google.)

 ## Example